Jacoblightning/FlipperVideo/README.md

 # Things to note

-I have included the .fap file but it is recommended to install unlshd firmware [here](https://github.com/DarkFlippers/unleashed-firmware) (If installing Unlshd firmware, remember to install the extra apps version or it will not install the vieo_player)
+I have included the .fap file, but it is recommended to install unlshd firmware [here](https://github.com/DarkFlippers/unleashed-firmware) (If installing Unlshd firmware, remember to install the extra apps version or it will not install the vieo_player)

 # For the future